-Enterprise groups are increasingly operating in an environment where national borders are less important and where activities are organised on a global scale.
-Ireland, in particular, has become an important destination for foreign companies and their affiliates.
-Irish companies have also successfully expanded their operations to establish a physical presence abroad.
+Enterprise groups are increasingly operating across national borders and are engaged in activities on a global scale.
+Ireland has become an important destination for foreign companies and their affiliates, and Irish companies have also expanded their operations to establish a physical presence abroad.

-Statistics on the structure and activity of foreign affiliates provide information that can be used to assess the impact of foreign-controlled enterprises on the Irish economy.
-It is also a way of measuring the scale and type of operations by Irish controlled affiliates abroad.
-The data are useful in order to monitor the integration of the Irish economy with economies both within the EU (internal market) and outside the EU.
+Statistics on the structure and activity of foreign affiliates can be used to assess the impact of foreigncontrolled enterprises on the Irish economy and to measure the scale and type of operations by Irish controlled affiliates abroad.
+The data are useful for monitoring the integration of the Irish economy with other economies both within the EU (internal market) and outside of the EU.

 FATS data measure the extent to which there is a foreign-owned commercial presence in the territory of a country.
 Establishing a foreign-based affiliate, however, is only one of the modes of delivery of economic activities abroad.
-Enterprises may also engage in direct trade with other economies or take a minority stake in enterprises in other countries
+Enterprises may also engage in direct trade with other economies or take a minority stake in enterprises in other countries.